tpnk-dev/zarchy-engine-pico8/README.md

 ### Other parameters
 - zarchy_engine.lua
-  - TERRAIN_NUMVERTS: How many vertices the terrain has, horizontaly and verticaly. **HAS TO BE AN ODD NUMBER**
+  - TERRAIN_NUMVERTS: How many vertices the terrain has, horizontally and vertically. **HAS TO BE AN ODD NUMBER**
   - TILE_SIZE: The.. size of each tile
   - NUMSECTS: number of "sectors" the map has.
 Each sector is a pixel on the minimap. **(TERRAIN_NUMVERTS-1) MUST be divisible by NUMSECTS**
   - K_SCREEN_SCALE,K_X_CENTER,K_Y_CENTER,Z_CLIP,Z_MAX: Some camera params.
 I wouldn't mess with these.